open-telemetry/opentelemetry-specification/specification/context.md

 implementation.
 Depending on the language, its usage may be either explicit or implicit.

-`Context` can be considered as an implementation detail of the SDK.
-Users will manipulate `Context` through the cross-cutting concerns APIs rather than directly.

 Users writing instrumentation in languages that use `Context` implicitly are discouraged from using the `Context` API directly.
+In those cases, users will manipulate `Context` through the cross-cutting concerns APIs instead.

 `Context` is expected to have the following operations, with their respective language differences: